Sumter County, SC

 Parks and recreation areas

-This park has a variety of sports facilities, plus a series of paved trails for walking or bicycling.
+Julia Lester Dillon Park has a variety of sports facilities for soccer, football, softball, and golf.
+It also has an equestrian ring and a series of paved trails for walking or bicycling.

 - Manchester State Forest

-Quite a few trails run through this forest and the adjacent Poinsett State Park, including the Wateree passage of the Palmetto Trail.
+Quite a few trails for hiking, mountain bicycling, and horseback riding run through this vast forest and the adjacent Poinsett State Park, including the scenic Wateree passage of the Palmetto Trail.

 - Mill Creek Park

-This county park features a group of picnic tables overlooking a pond, with access to the Palmetto Trail.
+This county park features a meeting area with a group of picnic tables overlooking a large pond.
+It is a popular place for getting access to the Palmetto Trail.

 - Poinsett State Park

-Sumter's Swan Lake and Iris Gardens combine twenty-five species of Japanese irises and swans from around the world in a natural setting.
+Sumter's Swan Lake and Iris Gardens combine twenty-five species of Japanese irises and swans in a natural setting.
 From late May into June is a great time to view the iris.
-The wetland area has boardwalks running through it and a 3/4-mile hiking trail.
+The wetland area has a network of boardwalks running through it and a 3/4-mile hiking trail.
 A large picnic shelter is available with a snack bar.

 - W. T. Tolar Public Boat Landing

-This boat ramp is one of the few areas which provides public access to the Wateree River.
-Plenty of paved parking is available.
+This boat ramp is one of the few places which provides public access to the Wateree River.
+Plenty of paved parking is available here.

-- Woods Bay State Natural Area and Woods Bay Heritage Preserve
+- Woods Bay State Park and Woods Bay Heritage Preserve

 |